Motivic mirror symmetry and $\chi$-independence for Higgs bundles in arbitrary characteristic: Motivic mirror symmetry in characteristic zero

 In this section, we assume that $k$ is an algebraically closed field of characteristic zero and consider motives with coefficients in $\Lambda = \QQ(\zeta_n)$.
 We fix $\gamma \in \Gamma$ corresponding to $\kappa = \kappa(\gamma) \in \hGamma$ and cyclic cover $\pi = \pi_\gamma : C_\gamma \ra C$ of degree $m_\gamma$ with $n = n_\gamma m_\gamma$ and Galois group $G_\pi$ as in $\S$\ref{sec Weil pairing}.

 Let us outline the structure of this section.
-In $\S$\ref{sec motivic corr}-\ref{sec beta hat mot}, we will construct the morphism $\beta_{\gamma,\mot}^D \in \DM(\SLHit^D,\Lambda)$ whose Betti realisation is the map $\beta_{\gamma}^D$ of \eqref{coh corr MS hat}, which Maulik and Shen show is an isomorphism.
-Since the cohomological construction of $\beta_{\gamma}^D$ uses cohomological correspondences and vanishing cycles, we will use motivic correspondences and motivic vanishing cycles, which are discussed in $\S$\ref{sec motivic corr} and Appendix \ref{sec motivic van cycles} respectively.
-In $\S$\ref{sec beta even}, we use motivic correspondences to construct $\beta_{\gamma,\mot}^D$ in the case when $\deg(D) > 2g-2$ and even.
-In $\S$\ref{sec beta hat mot}, we use motivic vanishing cycles to construct $\beta_{\gamma,\mot}^D$ in general by passing from $D + p$ to $D$.
-To complete the proof, we need to show the pushfoward $\nu_{\gamma,\mot}^D$ of $\beta_{\gamma,\mot}^D$ to $k$ is an isomorphism.
-In $\S$\ref{sec Higgs motives ab}, we prove that the motives appearing as the source and target of $\nu_{\gamma,\mot}^D$ are abelian in order to conclude that $\nu_{\gamma,\mot}^D$ is an isomorphism using a conservativity argument in $\S$\ref{end proof}.
+In $\S$\ref{overview MS}, we give a short summary of \cite{MS}.
+In $\S$\ref{sec motivic corr}-\ref{sec beta hat mot}, we will construct the morphism $\beta_{\gamma}^D \in \DM(\SLHit^D,\Lambda)$ whose Betti realisation is map $\beta_{\gamma,\coh}^D$ appearing in \eqref{coh corr MS hat} below, which Maulik and Shen prove is an isomorphism.
+Since the cohomological construction of $\beta_{\gamma,\coh}^D$ uses cohomological correspondences and vanishing cycles, we will use motivic correspondences and motivic vanishing cycles, which are discussed in $\S$\ref{sec motivic corr} and Appendix \ref{sec motivic van cycles} respectively.
+In $\S$\ref{sec beta even}, we use motivic correspondences to construct $\beta_{\gamma}^D$ in the case when $\deg(D) > 2g-2$ and even.
+In $\S$\ref{sec beta hat mot}, we use motivic vanishing cycles to construct $\beta_{\gamma}^D$ in general by passing from $D + p$ to $D$.
+To complete the proof, we need to show the pushfoward $\nu_{\gamma}^D$ of $\beta_{\gamma}^D$ to $k$ is an isomorphism.
+In $\S$\ref{sec Higgs motives ab}, we prove that the motives appearing as the source and target of $\nu_{\gamma}^D$ are abelian in order to conclude that $\nu_{\gamma}^D$ is an isomorphism using a conservativity argument in $\S$\ref{end proof}.